 Cash is the life-giving fuel of every business, regardless of its size.
-Cash inflows, just like filling your tank with petrol or diesel, fuel strength and growth, while cash outflows are the necessary expenditures related to that growth effort.
+Cash inflows, just like filling your tank with petrol or diesel, fuel strength and growth.
+While cash outflows are the necessary expenditures related to that growth effort.

-Well, surprisingly the options are many and varied, but the vast majority of SMEs seem to be unaware of quite how wide the range of options is.
+Well, surprisingly the options are many and varied.
+The vast majority of SMEs seem to be unaware of quite how wide the range of options is.
 As a result, they often limit themselves to borrowing money from their bank or selling shares to potential investors when there are much cheaper and less onerous options available to them.

 More often than not, a company’s growth requires a larger investment than can be achieved via Internal Capital sources.
-There is a simple mantra which states that the estimated return on the project must meet or exceed the cost of the capital raised, otherwise the project is not worth starting.
+There is a simple mantra which states that the estimated return on the project must meet or exceed the cost of the capital raised.
+Otherwise the project is not worth starting.

-In the simplest terms, there are 3 types of External Capital – Debt, Equity and ‘Other’.
+In the simplest terms, there are 3 types of External Capital.
+Debt, Equity and ‘Other’.
 Equity is a cash investment by a third party in exchange for a percentage ownership of the company.
 The amount of the ownership percentage depends on the amount of the investment relative to the value of the company.

 Long-term debt, or “term loans” are the most common type of debt and the loan is granted in an agreement to repay fixed monthly, quarterly or annual repayments of the capital borrowed plus interest.
 However, there are a host of other loans that you need to be aware of at very realistic rates from sources such as the Start Up Loan Company and the British Business Bank, to name a few.

-In the next article we will concentrate on these, but for now, we will just let you know that they include such diverse elements as Research & Development Tax Credits (the average claim for an SME is £46,000!), Capital Allowances on buildings, grants from various government and European Union sources, Invoice Financing, Asset Financing and heavily subsidised, tailored growth programmes such as the Business Growth Service.
+In the next article we will concentrate on these.
+But for now, we will just let you know that they include such diverse elements as Research & Development Tax Credits (the average claim for an SME is £46,000!), Capital Allowances on buildings, grants from various government and European Union sources, Invoice Financing, Asset Financing and heavily subsidised, tailored growth programmes such as the Business Growth Service.